 There are many financial crimes that can be committed in the manufacturing industry.
 These include things like embezzlement, money laundering, and fraud.
 Embezzlement is a type of white-collar crime in which someone steals or misuses company funds they have been entrusted for their own personal gain.

 Regardless of how it’s done, concealing financial crimes is always a bad idea.
-Not only will you face criminal charges if you’re caught, but you’ll also damage your company’s reputation.
+Not only will you face criminal charges if you’re caught, and find yourself needing the services of the best defense attorney in your area, but you’ll also damage your company’s reputation.
 If news of your financial crimes gets out, it will be difficult to regain the trust of your employees, customers, and shareholders.

 6. Not Incorporating Technology